lowRISC/opentitan/doc/ug/dv_methodology/index.md

 Xprop is enabled by default when running simulations for all of our DUTs due to the acceptable level of overhead it adds in terms of wall-clock time (less than 10%).

 It's mandatory to enable Xprop when running regression for coverage closure.
+Please refer to the simulator documentation to identify and apply the necessary build-time and / or run-time options to enable Xprop.
+In OpenTitan, Xprop is enabled by default for VCS and Xcelium simulators.
 To test Xprop more effectively, the address / data / control signals are required to be driven to Xs when invalid (valid bit is not set).
 For example, when a_valid is 0 in the TLUL interface, we drive data, address and control signals to unknown values.
 ```systemverilog